sftcd/openssl/esnistuff/code-review.md

 The file ``foo.pem`` can contain a private key and ECHConfig or just an ECHConfig.

+In order to test multi-valued inputs, we created a new shell script [mergepems.sh](mergepems.sh) that allows us to merge ECHConfigs into one PEM file that we can load.
+As of now, that generates a decoding error.

+* Fixed an ECHConfig generation bug when ``public_name`` is empty

-**TODO:** We will add down selection and output once we've worked more on support for multi-valued ECHConfigs, at which point we'll be able do to.
+**TODO:** (Maybe) We will add down selection and output once we've worked more on support for multi-valued ECHConfigs.

             $ openssl ech -pemin foo.pem [-select 2]
             ...prints contents...